8art3k/pinterest-data-pipeline528/README.md

 - **Problem**: While installing Kafka and the necessary Confluent modules on the EC2 instance, I encountered a storage shortage problem.
 In my attempt to free up space, I mistakenly deleted files that were essential for running the Kafka API REST Proxy service, which was already running on the EC2 instance.
 - **Solution**: This required setting up a new EC2 instance from scratch with the help of a supporting engineer.
 The engineer helped ensure Kafka and the API proxy service were correctly installed and configured, allowing me to proceed with the data transmission tasks.

+### Databricks Notebook Modularisation:
+- **Problem**: During the data cleaning and transformation process, I initially ran each SQL query task in separate notebooks, thinking it would be easier to organise.
+However, when I reached the point of scheduling the workflow to run daily via a DAG, I realised that running individual notebooks would not be ideal for automation.
+- **Solution**: This led to an opportunity for improvement: I created a master notebook that consolidates all the other notebooks and runs them sequentially.
+This solution allowed me to modularise the code efficiently while maintaining the ability to execute the tasks in an automated and scheduled manner.
+It also provided the flexibility to update or modify individual parts of the process without impacting the whole system.

 ---

 ## Data Cleaning and Transformation in Databricks